panpf/sketch/docs/wiki/decode.md

 * ImageRequest.bitmapConfig(BitmapConfig): Sets the color quality of the bitmap.
 Available on all platforms
 * ImageRequest.colorSpace(ColorSpace): Set the color space of the bitmap.
-Available only on Android platform
+Available on all platforms
 * ImageRequest.preferQualityOverSpeed(Boolean): Set quality priority decoding mode.
 Available only on Android platform